 This week's interview is brought to you by military momma, Michelle Casey.
 Michelle does her best to split the parenting responsibilities with her hubs, a stay-home dad, 50/50.
 Cheers to this mom for finding her own calm in the motherhood storm!

 How do you balance the mom, work, and relationship roles?

-Since I am active duty [military] and the one that works, I try to take over as much responsibilities as I can when I get home.
-I will finish work, come home and take care of the baby so stay-at-home-daddy takes a break.
-After bed time, he and I will spend time together watching TV, playing games or just merely sitting with each other.
+Since I am on active duty [military] and the one that works, I try to take over as many responsibilities as I can when I get home.
+I will finish work, come home, and take care of the baby so stay-at-home-daddy takes a break.
+After bedtime, he and I will spend time together watching TV, playing games, or just merely sitting with each other.
 On the weekends, baby responsibility is split in the middle.